gatlin/oauth10a/README.md

 convenience types and functions to make the process less tricky.
 The aim of this package is to be simple, correct, and fast.

-The generated documentation on Haskell is more thorough but here is a whirlwind tour of the package.
+The generated documentation on Hackage is more thorough but here is a whirlwind tour of the package.

 You may want to peruse the section "Starter kit" below or the `tests/Spec.hs`